 Looking for instagram growth?
 As a yoga teacher you've likely thought about or have tried to use Instagram to grow your yoga business.
 But you've also probably hit some roadblocks along the way too.
-In this article, my friend Mary Ochsner shares her top tips that helped her grow from 0 (yes, 0!) to more than 200,000 followers on Instagram.
+In this article, Mary Ochsner shares her top tips that helped her grow from 0 (yes, 0!) to more than 200,000 followers on Instagram.
 Following this growth on Instagram, her yoga business has increased too!
 She now has an app and this is her sole means of income in her business.
 So she's definitely one to learn from!

 The step-by-step process to Instagram growth in your yoga business